Scholz looks to quell coalition divisions

 The boiler bust-up is only one item on a growing list of disagreements, including pension reform, child benefits and cuts to red tape.

-The parties agreed in their coalition agreement to speed up the approval process for key projects to revitalise Germany's creaking infrastructure.
+The parties agreed to speed up the approval process for key projects to revitalise Germany's creaking infrastructure.

 But while the FDP would like to see support for more new motorways, the Greens want to privilege more climate-friendly projects.

-The FDP have also rallied opposition against European Union plans to ban cars with internal combustion engines from 2035, finally wringing a compromise solution out of Brussels on Saturday despite Green scepticism.
+The FDP have also rallied opposition against European Union plans to ban cars with internal combustion engines from 2035, insisting on a future for alternative engine fuels -- another idea strongly opposed by the Greens.